zacharylayne/ConstTypeArgs/README.md

 * **Const Type Parameter:** - A type parameter that const type arguments "pass" values through.

-* **Argument Holder** - A const type argument that wraps other const type arguments.
-These are useful for reusing domain-specific values.
+* **Const Type Holder** - A const type argument that wraps another const type argument.
+These are useful for creating reusable or domain-specific const type arguments.

 Go to the framework documentation [Glossary](https://github.com/zacharylayne/ConstTypeArgs/blob/master/Documentation/Glossary.md) for more details and terminology.